Skim, whole, almond, oat… just when can babies drink milk?

 If you have any questions about when and how to introduce coconut milk to your baby, it’s best to ask your pediatrician for more specific advice.

 When the time is right, here’s the plan: do it slowly.

-You can gradually decrease the amount of formula or breastmilk and increase the amount of whole milk.
+You can gradually decrease the amount of formula or breast milk and increase the amount of whole milk.